 Step 001: A request is sent to the Hosting CSE to configures the resouceMappingRules for a given resource (e.g. <flexContainer>).
 The resouceMappingRules define rules that map to resource(s) hosted by the AE.

-Editor’s Note: FFS - Investigate whether there should be restrictions or privileges enforced by a Hosting CSE to limit retargeting of a requests for a given attribute to only certain entities (e.g. creator or owner of a resource).

-Step 002: The Hosting CSE configures resouceMappingRules for the given resource.
+Step 002: : The Hosting CSE checks the privileges defined within the <accessControlPolicy> resources of the targeted resource, to determine whether the request Originator has privilges to UPDATE the resouceMappingRules attribute.
+If so, the Hosting CSE configures resouceMappingRules for the targeted resource.
+Otherwise, the Hosting CSE rejects the request with an error.

 Step 003: The Hosting CSE returns a response.